Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 This is Picasso, a variety of ivy geranium.
 I especially like this flower with its multiple blossoms, and it brightens up the garden as it blooms.

 Salmon Queen was one of the very first geraniums that I planted.
 It has done very well over the years.
 I have posted photos of them to my flower web page in the past, and it continues to be one of my very favorite of my geraniums.
-It is quite common and available in nurseries.

 This double red geranium is eye catching with its very red color.
 I raise geraniums and have for several years.
 Mostly they are planted in pots on terraces which grace our patio.